AmrKhaleds/alx-low_level_programming/0x09-static_libraries/README.md

 ### General

-    What is recursion
-    How to implement recursion
-    In what situations you should implement recursion In what situations you shouldnt implement recursion
+    What is a static library, how does it work, how to create one, and how to use it Basic usage of ar, ranlib, nm

 ## Requirements

-### General
+### C

     Allowed editors: vi, vim, emacs